-Other metabolites produced by the gut microbiota include vitamins, polyphenols and neurotransmitters, all of which play an crucial role in the body (6, 7, 8, 9).
+Other metabolites produced by the gut microbiota include vitamins, polyphenols and neurotransmitters, all of which influence our physiology (6, 7, 8, 9).

 The Gut Microbiota and Gut Wall Integrity

 Butyrate provides approximately seventy percent of the energy used by enterocytes, the cells that line the gastrointestinal tract (10).
-This energy is used for cell renewal and function, and therefore for keeping the gut wall healthy.
+This energy is used for cell renewal and function, and is therefore essential for maintain the health of the gut wall.
 Butyrate can also activate certain genes that allow these cells to serve their intended function (11).
-For example, the goblet cell, a type of enterocyte, produces mucin, which is a component of mucus, a protective coating along the gut wall.
+For example, the goblet cell, a type of enterocyte, produces mucin, which is a component of mucus, the protective layer that coats the gut wall.
 Mucus helps prevent the passage of antigens (foreign substances) from the gut lumen into the circulation.
 Butyrate provides energy for goblet cells and it also activates a gene responsible for the production of a protein involved in mucin synthesis (12).
 In other enterocytes, butyrate activates genes that are responsible for the production of tight junction molecules (12).
-These molecules are found between enterocytes and prevent the passage of antigens into the circulation.
+Tight junctions form the cement between enterocytes and prevent the passage of antigens into the circulation.
 In this way, SCFAs are able to help maintain the health and integrity of the gut wall.

 An important fact to note is that the mucus layer of the gut wall contains carbohydrates.
 These carbohydrates can be digested by the gut microbiota if dietary fibre is inadequate.
 This leads to a breakdown of the mucus layer, exposing the enterocytes to antigens in the gut lumen.
 Dietary fibre is therefore essential for healthy diversity of gut microbiota (with fibre being food for good bacteria) and for maintaining the mucus layer and gut wall integrity.